 by Ann L. Carrott

 The Hon.
-Ann L. Carrott is a Seventh District Court Judge chambered in Douglas County since 2007.
+Ann L. Carrott is a Seventh District Court Judge chambered in Douglas County.